stormino/vixsrc-downloader/README.md

   --movie TMDB_ID       TMDB ID for a movie
   --tv TMDB_ID          TMDB ID for a TV show
-  --batch FILE          Batch download from file --season N            Season number (optional: if omitted with --tv, downloads all seasons) --episode N           Episode number (optional: if omitted with --tv, downloads whole season) --output FILE, -o FILE
+  --batch FILE          Batch download from file --search TERM         Search for movies and TV shows by title (requires TMDB API key) --season N            Season number (optional: if omitted with --tv, downloads all seasons) --episode N           Episode number (optional: if omitted with --tv, downloads whole season) --output FILE, -o FILE